spring-framework-books/microservices-with-spring-boot-3-and-spring-cloud-build-2023/README.md

 which deal with one type of resource, and a composite microservice called the Product Composite service, which aggregates information from the three core services.

+The Protocol layer handles protocol-specific logic.
+It is very thin, only consisting of the RestController annotations in the api project and the common GlobalControllerExceptionHandler in the util project.
+The main functionality of each microservice resides in each Service layer.

+The product-composite service contains an Integration layer used to handle the communication with the three core microservices.
+The core microservices will all have a Persistence layer used for communicating with their databases.

+Besides using Spring Data, we  will also use a Java bean mapping tool, MapStruct, which makes it easy to transform between Spring Data entity objects and the API model classes.

 To keep the source code examples in this book easy to understand, they have a minimal amount of business logic.
 The information model for the business objects they process is kept minimal for the same reason.
 In this section, we will go through the information that’s handled by each microservice, including infrastructure-related information.

 ## The product service
 The product service manages product information and describes each product with the following
 attributes: